-Based on information on suicide methods and statistics among the Swiss, it is evident that the most popular way of committing suicide in the country is by hanging.
+It is evident that the most popular way of committing suicide in Switzerland is by hanging, information on suicide methods statistics reveals.
 A study analyzed 6,497 registered suicides and found that a high percentage of individuals hung themselves, usually from plumbing, windows, or shelves.

 The study also found that Swiss women who hanged themselves were more likely to have been suffering from psychiatric diseases, while men had a higher chance of having a somatic or bodily diagnosis.

 18. Alberta, Canada, witnessed a drop in the number of suicides in 2020.

 According to the current suicide statistics provided by Alberta Justice (that are still susceptible to change), in 2020, 490 people in Alberta took their own life.
 This stands in contrast to 2019 data, which reported 601 deaths by suicide.

 The highest number of suicides was noted in May and July of 2020 (51 deaths by suicide), whereas November was the month with the lowest number of suicide deaths (24).
 Admittedly, the stats are still missing December figures.

 How many teenagers are struggling with suicidal thoughts?

 19. LGBT suicide statistics show that 21% of transgender and non-binary youth attempted to commit suicide in 2020.
 The same percentage for cisgender youth was 11%.

 34% of cisgender 13-18year-old youth (people whose gender identity is the same as their sex appointed at birth) considered committing suicide as of 2020.
 Conversely, 52% of people who declare themselves as transgender and non-binary (people who don’t identify themselves as male or female regardless of their assigned birth gender) had similar thoughts.